STAT547-UBC-2019-20/group_3_mksm1228_sihaoyu1220/Milestone 1/Milestone-1.md

 # Research Question

-In this analysis, we aim to investigate the influence of different factors on the price of Airbnb listings across various Canadian cities.
+In this analysis, we aim to investigate the influence of various factors on the price of Airbnb listings across various Canadian cities to see which ones are most likely to impact the listed price.

 # Plan of Action